Campylobacteriosis

-Campylobacteriosis is an infection by the Campylobacter bacterium, most commonly C. jejuni.
-It is among the most common bacterial infections of humans, often a foodborne illness.
-It produces an inflammatory, sometimes bloody, diarrhea or dysentery syndrome, mostly including cramps, fever and pain.
+Campylobacteriosis is among the most common infections caused by a bacterium in humans, often as a foodborne illness.
+It is caused by the Campylobacter bacterium, most commonly C. jejuni.
+It produces an inflammatory, sometimes bloody, diarrhea or dysentery syndrome, and usually cramps, fever and pain.

 Symptoms and signs

 The prodromal symptoms are fever, headache, and myalgia, which can be severe, lasting as long as 24 hours.
 After 1–5 days, typically, these are followed by diarrhea (as many as 10 watery, frequently bloody, bowel movements per day) or dysentery, cramps, abdominal pain, and fever as high as 40 °C (104 °F).
 In most people, the illness lasts for 2–10 days.
 It is classified as invasive/inflammatory diarrhea, also described as bloody diarrhea or dysentery.

 There are other diseases showing similar symptoms.
 For instance, abdominal pain and tenderness may be very localized, mimicking acute appendicitis.
 Furthermore, Helicobacter pylori is closely related to Campylobacter and causes peptic ulcer disease.